ronnyfriedland/Knowledgebase-2.0/README.md

 * SSL support for HTTP
 * language support with message properties
 * management view to browse the whole repository
+* (symmetric) encryption support

 ## Requirements

 * Java 7/8 JRE
-* JCE Unlimited Strength Jurisdiction Policy Files (with current configuration using ssl)
+* JCE Unlimited Strength Jurisdiction Policy Files
+  * with current configuration using ssl, otherwise change ciphersuites and/or tls protocol version or disable ssl

 ## Screenshots